Brand Strategy & Positioning

 Autonomy: Empowering Remote Workers to Take Ownership

 Micromanaging is a surefire way to disengage remote workers.
-In giving people autonomy, we implicitly show our trust, encourage them to be active in their jobs, and take the lead where applicable.
+By giving people autonomy, we implicitly demonstrate our trust, encourage them to be active in their roles, and take the lead where applicable.

 Balancing Autonomy and Accountability